 Having a great workplace culture is proven to increase morale, encourage teamwork and lead to a surge in productivity and efficiency.
 If you’re a company who is now fully remote, it is key that you continue to enforce the company culture when not together.
 Having a great workplace culture will support the wellbeing of your remote team, and even though it can be hard to recreate this remotely, companies must think of new, creative ways to get the team involved and excited.
 Here at Spotlight, we like to have daily morning meet-ups to discuss work and Wine Wednesdays where we can discuss everything else at the end of the day!

 - Offer access to digital mindfulness resources

 Remote work can be lonely but offering wellness support of any kind is beneficial to your employees.
 By offering your team access to digital mindfulness resources, you can help them deal with stress and additional mental health issues.
 All these initiatives will improve your employee experiences and, in the long-run, strengthen your employee branding and workplace culture.
-A few of our favourites include, Welbot, Elevate, and The Mindful Employer who provide telephone access to NHS Psychotherapists at any time throughout the year.
+A few of our favourites include, Welbot and The Mindful Employer, who provide telephone access to NHS Psychotherapists at any time throughout the year.

 - Employee appreciation

 Many feel quite lonely and isolated when working from home, so a great way to support the wellbeing of your team is through appreciation.
 Showing that you value and care about your employees will make them feel not only appreciated, but comfortable discussing thoughts, feelings, and ideas.
 It is key that you take the time to celebrate team achievements and individual accomplishments whilst also sending out messages of encouragement.